t-sullivan/Module-12/README.md

 **Question:** How well does the logistic regression model, fit with oversampled data, predict both the `0` (healthy loan) and `1` (high-risk loan) labels?
 **Answer:** The oversampled data set yields about the same results, and the regression alone.

+Assessement:

+Comparing the two models, they are very similar in results, the regression perfectly predicts healthy loans as does the over sample.
+Both models perform less than 90% on the oversampling data set.